What Are NSAIDs for Rheumatoid Arthritis?

 Most people take NSAIDs with few to no side effects.
-However, some people do have stomach pain, and NSAIDs may cause stomach ulcers.
+But some people do have stomach pain, and NSAIDs may cause stomach ulcers.

-NSAIDs may also increase blood pressure.
-If you have hypertension, be sure to keep a close eye on your blood pressure.
+NSAIDs may also raise blood pressure.
+If you have high blood pressure (hypertension), keep a close watch on your blood pressure.
 Let your doctor know if your blood pressure goes up.

 Is There a Serious Risk of Stomach Ulcers With NSAIDs?

-There are ways to reduce the risk of stomach irritation when taking NSAIDs for rheumatoid arthritis.
+There are ways to lower the chance of stomach irritation if you take NSAIDs for your RA.
 People at high risk of stomach bleeding may need a strong stomach acid blocker to help prevent ulcers.

-If you take NSAIDs to ease the inflammation, pain, and stiffness of RA, be sure to talk with your doctor about ways to protect your stomach.
+If you take NSAIDs to ease the inflammation, pain, and stiffness of RA, talk with your doctor about ways to protect your stomach.

 Can I Take NSAIDs if I Have High Blood Pressure?